jahid-razan/Dashboards/README.md

 * ORDER VALUE =  PER UNIT COST x ORDER QTY

 * ACTION: The calculated field can have two possible values:

-                        * ORDER :If a produt has ORDER QTY >0 AND the product does not have a EOL/Disconnected (END OF LIFE) supplier The Order the product
+                        * ORDER:If a produt has ORDER QTY >0 AND the product does not have a EOL/Disconnected (END OF LIFE) supplier The Order the product
                         * NO ACTION: If a produt has ORDER QTY = 0